NagaSolo/0616_merakcyborg_oop-eip-4/README.md

         - and the amount to be collected back.

 `Password`:
-- This railway/bus/flight reservation system project in C++ requires the administrator password to access the admin mode.
+- This railway/bus/flight reservation system project in requires the administrator password to access the admin mode.
 - The password is “to be decided”.
 If you enter the wrong password, it displays the message – “You are not permitted to login.”

 ### Progress